SPD13/creatures_js/README.md

 **I found a zip online with the assets — can I use it?**

 Please, **no**.
 The game assets are copyrighted material — buy the game on Steam.

+**The automatic update failed — how do I update manually?**

+Rarely, the desktop Launcher's in-place update can fail (aggressive antivirus, a network hiccup, locked files) — the Launcher restarts on the previous version, shows a warning in the update card, or doesn't start at all.
+A manual update always works:

+1. **Close the Launcher** — and any terminal window open inside the install folder.
+2. **Rename** your current install folder, e.g. `creatures-js` → `creatures-js-old`.
+3. **Download** the latest `creatures-js-v*.zip` from the [Releases page](../../releases) and unzip it where the old folder was.
+4. **Carry over your data** from the old folder into the new one:
+   - the contents of the `Assets` folder (your imported asset packs, worlds, and settings);
+   - `Main_Game/config.dev.js`, if present (your engine configuration).
+5. In the new folder, run `npm install`, then `npm start`.
+6. Once everything works, delete the old folder.

+**Special case:** if the Launcher won't start right after an automatic update with an error like `'electron' is not recognized as an internal or external command`, the update itself applied but its dependencies didn't finish installing — no need for the full manual update.
+Just open a terminal in the install folder, run `npm install`, then `npm start`.

+When reporting an update problem, include the updater log:
+`%APPDATA%\creatures3-web\logs\c3-update.log` on Windows,
+`~/Library/Logs/creatures3-web/c3-update.log` on macOS.

 **How can I report a bug?**